railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    :scale: 75
    :align: center

-   *Work Order definition*
+   *Defining Work Orders*

-The assembly workers must then encode each step operation by operation and, for each step, its real working time.
+The assembly worker then has to encode each step, operation by operation, and for each step, his real working time.
 OpenERP supports the editable workflow through the menu :menuselection:`Administration --> Customization --> Workflows --> Workflows`.
-You can find the operation workflow and edit according to necessity.
+You can find the operation workflow here and edit it according to your needs.

 .. figure:: images/mrp_operations_tree.png
    :scale: 75
    :align: center

-   *List of operations to be carried out*
+   *List of Operations to be Carried out*

-Operations must then be carried out one by one.
+Operations have to be carried out one by one.
 On each operation, the operator can click the :guilabel:`Start` button.
-The time is then worked out automatically on the operation between the two changes of status.
-The operator can also put the operation on hold and start again later.
+The time is worked out automatically on the operation between the two status changes.
+The operator can also put the operation on hold and start it again later.

 The following process is attached to each operation.